-Physicians require real time access to clinical data to make fully informed patient care decisions.
-For example- a patient who has been diagnosed with heart failure, the doctor should be having complete knowledge about history of heart attacks, blood clots and other related clinical data.
-However, in most of the cases doctors are not aware of the patient clinical data.
+Physicians require real-time access to clinical data to make fully informed patient care decisions.
+For example- a patient who has been diagnosed with heart failure, the doctor should be having complete knowledge about the history of heart attacks, blood clots, and other related clinical data.
+However, in most of cases doctors are not aware of the patient clinical data.
 AI can act as a single guide who tracks the patient data, learns from its experiences and tailors the best solution for the patient.
-In addition, AI can help patients to stick to the post hospitalization recommendations in order to stay healthy.
+In addition, AI can help patients to stick to the post-hospitalization recommendations in order to stay healthy.

 Look into the Future

 Here are some of the applications of artificial intelligence that can bring great transformations in healthcare: